ashwinsridharan/VideoGamesSales/README.md

 ##### 2. Sales in Europe

 After running our decision tree with EU_Sales as the target variable, we obtained a tree with 17 leaves after pruning to avoid overfitting, and the ASE value of the model was 0.571663.
 The output from the decision tree node also yielded a table of Variable Importances.

 <img src="img/13.png?raw=true"/>

-The order of Variable Importance is: Transformed Critic Score > Platform > Publisher  > Transformed User Score >  Rating > Genre.
+The order of Variable Importance is: Transformed Critic Score > Platform > Publisher  > Transformed User Score >  Rating > Genre. <br>
-Like the Global and North American sales, the critic score, platform, and publisher continue to be the three most important factors affecting sales in Europe.
+Like the Global and North American sales, the critic score, platform, and publisher continue to be the three most important factors affecting sales in Europe. <br>

-Verification of our Initial hypothesis:
+Verification of our Initial hypothesis: <br>
 ●	Supporting our first hypothesis, higher transformed critic score and user score correlate with higher sales.
 Compared to the user score, the critic score had a greater impact on sales <br>
 ●	In line with our second hypothesis, publisher & platform brands did matter in the European sales  <br>
 ●	Contrary to our third hypothesis, the year of release shad no impact on sales in Europe <br>